mdsaifk/qp-ai-assessment/README.md

 pip install -r requirements.txt

 # step3:
-Add your geminiapi and openai api in there repective places , .env  file.
+Add your openai api in there repective places , .env  file.

 # step4 :
 If you want to add more files you can add into Data folder and then run